NEW YORK TIMES BESTSELLING AUTHOR

 In 1993, the motion picture "Gettysburg" was released, which was based on his father's classic novel, The Killer Angels.
 After the critical and commercial success of the film, Jeff was approached about the possibility of continuing the story, finding someone to write a prequel and sequel to The Killer Angels.
 After some considerable soul-searching, Jeff decided to try to tackle the project himself.
 The decision was difficult in many ways, but most challenging because Jeff had no previous experience as a writer.

 In 1996, Ballantine Books published Jeff's first novel, Gods and Generals, the prequel to his father's great work.
 Gods and Generals leapt onto the New York Times Bestseller List, and remained there for fifteen weeks.
 Critics nationwide praised the book and Jeff's writing ability, and the book was awarded the American Library Association's Prestigious "Boyd Award".
 No one was more surprised than Jeff himself.
 In 1998, the sequel, The Last Full Measure, was published, with the same result: thirteen weeks on the New York Times Bestseller List, and universal praise from critics and fans nationwide.
-Two years later, Jeff published his third novel, Gone For Soldiers, which followed many familiar Civil War characters back to their experiences in the Mexican-American War of the 1840's.
-Received with much critical acclaim, the book became Jeff's third bestseller.
+What has followed are books covering the Mexican War, a 2-volume set on the American Revolution, a one volume story on World War One, a four book series on World War 2, as well as a non-fiction look at this nation's most valuable Civil War battlefields.
+With the start of the Sesquicentennial of the Civil War, beginning in 2011, Jeff tackled a new series on the war in the "west", a four book set, to be finished up by the summer of 2015.

 In February, 2003, the major motion picture "GODS AND GENERALS", based on Jeff's first book, was released by Warner Brothers.

 In the fall of 2011, Jeff was recognized twice by his alma mater, Florida State University.
 In September, he was inducted into their "College of Criminology Hall of Fame" and during Homecoming on November 19, he was awarded the school's FIRST annual "Distinguished Writer's Award".
-He has also received The Lincoln Forum's prestigious "Richard Nelson Current" award, and the "Bell I. Wiley" award from the New York Civil War Round Table.
+He has also received The Lincoln Forum's prestigious "Richard Nelson Current" award, the "Bell I. Wiley" award from the New York Civil War Round Table, and the "Distinguished Author Award", from the General Nathan Bedford Forrest Historical Society.

-After many years in New York City and the mountains of Montana, Jeff has returned to Florida, and resides again in Tallahassee.
+After many years in Florida, New York City and the mountains of Montana, Jeff has built a new home with his wife Stephanie, in his newly adopted "hometown" of Gettysburg, Pennsylvania.

 Copyright Jeff Shaara.
 All Rights Reserved.